menloresearch/DeepSearch/README.md

 ## Personal Notes

 - **This is research code**, so I'm prioritizing speed over code quality for now.
 Expect things to be messy—both the code and commit history.
-Roasting is welcome, but don't judge me too hard; I'll clean it up later. **I don’t know what I don’t know**, but I’m eager (and desperate) to learn and improve, so any constructive feedback is highly appreciated! 💖
+Roasting is welcome, but don't judge me too hard; I'll clean it up later. **I don't know what I don't know**, but I'm eager (and desperate) to learn and improve, so any constructive feedback is highly appreciated! 💖